 Healthy Snack– We will have snack time approximately halfway through each camp session.
-Please send your child with a satisfying, healthy snack each day.
+Please send your child with lots of satisfying, healthy snacks each day.
+More is better than not enough.
 The ASC will not have extra snacks on site.
 Please do not send snacks containing peanut butter or peanuts.
-Please do not send snacks that require heating, we have no kitchen facilities and no use of a microwave.
+Please send ready-to-eat snacks.

 Extra Set of Clothing– Please send a complete extra set of clothes including an extra set of underwear.
 Please print your child(ren)’s name on all items.